nikitabobko/AeroSpace/README.md

 You're welcome to submit pull requests as well.
 See: [CONTRIBUTING.md](./CONTRIBUTING.md)

-**Issues vs Discussions:** Issues are more formal and well-defined requests.
+**Issues vs Discussions:** Issues are formal and well-defined.
 Discussions are informal and casual.

 ## Development